- Getting there and getting around

-A high clearance four-wheel-drive vehicle is recommended for driving through the recreation area, including on the ocean beach.
-Sections of deep soft sand may be present on the beach and tracks.
-Engage and stay in 4WD and adjust tyre pressure accordingly..
-Vehicles entering the recreation area must be fully road-registered.
-A vehicle access permit must be purchased and displayed on your vehicle windscreen before driving in the recreation area.
+Four-wheel-drive (4WD) vehicles with high clearance and low range function are essential for driving through the park, including on the beach.
+All-wheel-drive vehicles without true 4WD function and vehicles with low clearance will have difficulty along inland tracks and in soft sand.
+Drivers should engage and stay in 4WD and adjust tyre pressure accordingly.
+Vehicles entering the national park and recreation area must be fully road-registered.
+A vehicle access permit must be purchased and displayed on your vehicle windscreen before driving in the national park and recreation area.
 Please read and understand your vehicle permit conditions.

 Beach driving conditions can be unpredictable.
 Before taking your vehicle onto the beach, make sure you are familiar with sand-driving techniques and have appropriate equipment.

 Four-wheel-drive tracks may be closed occasionally due to weather conditions, planned burned programs, logging operations and wildfires.
 Road condition signs are located at White Patch and Woorim park entrances.